DmityL/CO_model/README.md

-# CO LTE multi-layer radiative transfer model
+# CO LTE multilayer radiative transfer model
 ### Astrophysical method for describing and modelling the complex line profiles of CO molecules

 In this work, we investigated the features of the analysis of complex CO line profiles in giant molecular clouds (GMCs).
-A technique has been developed to use several emission lines of the CO molecule to build a model and determine GMCs physical parameters within the local thermodynamic equilibrium framework.
+A technique has been developed to use several CO molecule emission lines to build a model and determine GMCs physical parameters within the local thermodynamic equilibrium framework.
 The technique includes clumps extraction using the GAUSSCLUMP algorithm and constructing a multilayer radiation transfer model for clumps using optimization and Monte Carlo methods.
-As an example, the technique was applied to analyze the large-scale mapping of the S231-S235 star formation complex in four different CO lines.
+For example, the technique was applied to analyze the large-scale mapping of the S231-S235 star formation complex in four different CO lines.

-## 1. Install nessesary instruments
+## 1. Install necessary instruments

-In order to go throught the analysis we need several instruments.
+To go through the analysis, we need several instruments.

 1. Perl (installed by default in must Linux-based OS) with the following modules:
     - List::MoreUtils (install using `cpan install List::MoreUtils`)